 (now Upwork) which provides a marketplace for freelancers all over the world to offer their services.
 Before long I had 5 freelancers from multiple countries all working for my business and within budget.

-This did the trick for about the first year, but there were always issues.
+This did the trick for about the first year, but there were always problems.
 Freelancers would disappear, log on late, have communication issues due to language/culture barriers, and caught a few milking the clock.
-In short I spent more time micromanaging freelancers than running and growing my business.
+In short I spent more time micromanaging freelancers than growing my business.

-The e-com business didn't go as planned, but I was put in touch with someone who had similar issues to what I encountered and wanted help.
-Pleased with our work they referred us to someone else who again had a similar experience.
-Before long we realized we were serving a far differnt niche and made the full transition to Always Open Commerce.
+The e-commerce business didn't go as planned but I was put in touch with someone who had similar issues with freelancers and could not afford to hire in house.
+We did some work for them and they referred us to another future client, which quickly led to another referral.
+Before long I realized we were serving a far different niche and made the full transition to Always Open Commerce.